CMH Lahore Medical and Dental College: History

-Besides teaching facilities, it has separate hostels for girls and boys.
+Besides teaching facilities, it has separate hostels for girl students and boy students.

 New block

 A new block of CMH Lahore Medical and Institute of Dentistry was inaugurated on 16 January 2010 by the Prime Minister Of Pakistan Yousaf Raza Gillani and the Chief of Army Staff of the Pakistan Army General Ashfaq Parvez Kayani.

-Dental education within the college has eradicated the need to hire public doctors.

-Academics

-The pioneer batch of Bachelor of Medicine Bachelor of Surgery (MBBS) students graduated in 2011.

-The pioneer batch Bachelor of Dental Surgery (BDS) students graduated in 2012.

 Affiliations

 The college is affiliated with National University of Medical Sciences (NUMS) and is recognized by the Pakistan Medical and Dental Council.
 CMH Lahore Medical and Dental College is included in the AVICENNA Directory for medicine and International Medical Education Directory of FAIMER and ECFMG.
 The Institute of Dentistry is recognized by the Government of Pakistan, Ministry of Health vide its notification number F-3-46/2008-MER dated 4 March 2009.
 The college is under the administration of Pakistan Army.

 Facilities

 CMH Hospital

 The CMH Lahore Hospital is a 1000-bed Class A hospital under the Pakistan Army.
-The hospital is recognised by College of Physicians and Surgeons Pakistan for College of Physicians & Surgeons Pakistan Part II / MCPS / DCPS training.
+The hospital is recognized by College of Physicians and Surgeons Pakistan.

-Neat and clean environment with advanced technology is certainly raising its standard.